jfrohlich/angelman-consciousness/README.md

 *  CalcPermEn.m                   # Helper function to compute the permutation entropy, calls code by Jaco Sitt
 *  cohen_d.m                      # Computes effect sizes as Cohen's d

-## Frequency transforms
-* ro_freq_wavelet_JF.m       # This is the main frequency transform.
-The "_JF" is added at the end so that the original file created by Joerg wouldn't accidentally be overwritten

 ## Tools

 * ro_LZC.m                   # Computes the gMLZ Lempel-Ziv from Yeh 2018, as well as the "vanilla" Lempel-Ziv